Savissy/Donation-Escrow/README.md

-# Plinth Template Repository
+# Hash Lock Repository

-A template repository for your Plinth smart contract project.
+A template repository for the canonical building block for atomic swaps, simple HTLC-like locks, donation redemptions where beneficiary reveals a secret, etc.

-Plinth currently supports GHC `v9.6.x`.
+This Repo currently supports GHC `v9.6.x`.
 Cabal `v3.8+` is recommended.

 ### 1. Create the repository